maveryjr/Nest/README.md

 - **Accessibility**: WCAG compliant with screen reader support

 ### 🔧 Advanced Features
-- **New Tab Integration**: Replace Chrome's new tab with your knowledge hub
 - **Floating Window**: Raycast-like popup window for quick access
 - **Tab Sync**: Save multiple tabs at once to collections
 - **Export/Import**: Backup and restore your data